micahflee/hacks-leaks-and-revelations/chapter-4/homework-4-1.md

-# Homework 4-1: Unzip BlueLeaks
+# Homework 4-1: Accessing the BlueLeaks Dataset

 ## macOS and Linux Users